You have no items in your cart.

 Young Louis’ love of art could not be deterred.
 It could, however, be overwhelmed by business and family responsibilities.

 As the eldest son, Louis was expected to take over the family business, the chain of clothing stores called Maisons Dewachter.
 This was a duty that his father would not allow him to shirk.
-Dewis would come to manage 15 of the 20+ Maisons Dewachter in cities across France and Belgium.
+Dewis would come to manage 15 of the Maisons Dewachter by the 1910s.
+They were located in more than 20 cities and towns across France and Belgium, some cities having multiple stores.

 Louis Dewachter married Elisabeth Florigni in 1896.
-His elder daughter Yvonne married Dr. Bradbury Robinson, a widowed American army officer, in 1919 and moved to the States in 1926.
+His elder daughter, Yvonne, was the first woman to graduate with a degree in mathematics from the University of Bordeaux.
+That is where she met graduate medical student Dr. Bradbury N. Robinson, an American Army officer and veteran of World War I. They married in 1919 and moved to the States in 1926.
 His younger daughter and only other child, Andrée, married wealthy French businessman Jérôme Ottoz, who proved to be less than supportive of his talented father-in-law.

 Dewis began to focus on his painting about 1916.
 In the summer of that year, Dewis staged what was probably his first exhibition in Bordeaux, news of which reached across the trenches that divided France in the midst of World War I – to his native Belgium.
 Le Vingtième Siècle (The Twentieth Century) was clandestinely publishing a one-page edition in German-occupied Brussels.
 The paper somehow obtained a review of Dewis’ exhibition.
 It expressed sentiments that critics would echo for the next thirty years: